 Read more about Rebel Wilson’s highly covered defamation case.

 Slander per se is a form of slander that is considered when it is obvious that the defamatory statement has caused damage in the victim’s life.

 How To Sue Someone For Slander – The Process

 1. Research your state laws and jurisdiction.

-Defamation laws vary state by state, so you’ll first want to do a bit of research on how your areas handles slander cases.
+Defamation laws vary state by state, so you’ll first want to do a bit of research on how your area handles slander cases.
 For example, some states require the perpetrator to retract their slanderous statement as a part of the process.

 You also need to consider the jurisdiction of your case.
 If the slander took place in a state that you are not currently in, this may impact which state you are able to file the lawsuit.